Grammar ain’t all that

 There is something inherent about a blog that implies spur of the moment stream of consciousness sort of sharing.
 I don’t agonize over how the content is delivered or whether or not how I write is as important as the message I am trying to convey.
 Of course, if the message is lost because the grammar is so terrible that the posts are agonizing to read … that’s a different story … err, conversation.

 How about proof-reading?
-Sure, of course I proof read, but since the time span from when I wrote it to when I am proof-reading it is typically nothing, my brain fixes the errors internally when I am reading what I just wrote.
-If you write I think you’ll understand what I just said.
-After a few hours of sleep, I almost always find a few things I would like to change when I go back and read what I wrote.
-Unfortunately I am not programmed to work like that.
-I get an idea or an itch to talk about something and it just pours out of my head … as soon as I take out the trash and clean the litter box.
-I try to type as fast as I can to keep up and then hit the “publish button”.
-Maybe not the smartest thing to do but with the exception of a handful of people who feel the need to publicly correct a typo or grammar error - which is a total jerk move by the way.
-Besides, I’ll go back and fix it and when people read the comment you left pointing out a mistake that doesn’t exist anymore guess who looks like the dolt?
-Most people I don’t think care too strongly one way or the other.
-Typos and grammar issues in blogs such as mine don’t bother me as much as articles that I read in magazines, newspapers … anywhere an article is written for pay or isn’t on a blog.
+Sure, of course I proof-read, but since the time span from when I write something to the time when I am proof-reading it is typically zero, my brain fixes the errors internally.
+If you write with any regularity, I think you’ll understand what I just said.
+After a few hours of sleep, when I reread my article with some separation, I almost always find a few things that I would like to change.
+Unfortunately, I am not programmed to work like that.
+I get an idea or an itch to talk about something and it just pours out of my head.
+I try to type as fast as I can to keep up with whatever it is that has me thinking … and then I hit the “publish” button.
+This might not be the smartest thing to do, but with the exception of a handful of people who feel the need to publicly correct a typo or grammar error (which is a total jerk move by the way … besides, I’ll go back and fix it and when people read the comment you left pointing out a mistake that doesn’t exist anymore, guess who looks like the dolt?) most people don’t seem to care too strongly one way or the other.
+Typos and grammar issues in stream of consciousness blogs such as mine don’t bother me as much as articles I read in magazines and newspapers … those typically involve some sort editorial process and oversight.

 Maybe it’s a characteristic of architects to always have a “work in progress” view towards things?